 Saudi Arabia’s history and national identity is deeply tied to Islam.
 The country is home to two of the holiest cities: Mecca (where the Prophet Muhammad was born) and Medina (where the Prophet was buried).
 Every year, millions of Muslims from across the world make a pilgrimage (hajj) to Mecca where they visit the Kaaba shrine.
 This is the most sacred site in Islam, considered to be the ‘House of God’.
-All Muslims are expected to face towards the Kaaba when they pray, no matter where they are in the world.
+All Muslims are expected to face towards Kaaba when they pray, no matter where they are in the world.

 Saudi Arabia’s history and nationhood is closely tied to the Wahhabi movement.
-Wahhabism is named after Muhammad ibn ‘Abd al-Wahhab, a religious scholar whose alliance with the Ibn Sa’ud family led to the establishment of what is essentially the Saudi Arabian state today (see National Identity in Core Concepts).
+Wahhabism is named after Muhammad ibn ‘Abd al-Wahhab, a religious scholar whose alliance with the Ibn Sa’ud family led to the establishment of what is essentially the Saudi Arabian state today (see National Formation and Identity in Core Concepts).
 The ‘ulamā’ (religious clerics) of Saudi Arabia have traditionally promoted a Wahhabi interpretation of Sunni Islam, leading it to be a major social, judicial and political force.
 However, not all Sunni Muslims in Saudi Arabia are Wahhabis.

 Wahhabism represents the conservative end of the spectrum of Islamic belief.
 It is centred around the concept of looking back to a prior historical period in an effort to understand how the contemporary world should be ordered.
 Wahhabism is aimed at purifying the practice of Islam by eliminating any modern religious innovations that deviate from the sixth to seventh-century teachings of the Prophet Muhammad and his companions.3 Wahhabis oppose many popular Islamic religious practices such as worship of any idol (including the Prophet Muhammad), the celebration of the Prophet’s birthday, most core Shi’ite traditions, and some practices associated with the mystical teachings of Sufism.4 However, many founding Saudi religious traditions have been affected by modernisation and socio-political changes.
 Some religious clerics have been pushing boundaries in the re-interpretations of social religious issues (notwithstanding intense criticism from others).5 Ultimately, there remains a strong political and social pressure to abide by the state-sanctioned version of Islam.